John-Nagle/lslutils/README.md

 and it handles everything else.
 Needs to be sent DIR_START and DIR_STOP link messages to turn it on and off.
 Don't leave it running when the vehicle is parked as this will waste sim time.

+# travelbelt.lsl

+Moving sidewalk.
+The "belt" moves forward slowly, then jerks back.
+An avatar standing on it will move forward smoothly.
+The texture of the belt should have a texture repeat of 1 meter in the movement direction, so that the jerk back will be invisible.
+When idle, the belt switches from keyframed motion to a texture animation, to eliminate idle overhead.

 ## Status
 Production